 The Challenges of Programmatic Advertising

 This isn’t exclusive to programmatic advertising, but is an issue across all online display advertising.
-The entire online marketing industry revolves around impressions.
-How many views your ad gets, and clicks.
+The entire online marketing industry is based around impressions, so how many times your ad is viewed, and clicks, which (of course) is how many times your ad is clicked on.
 So far so good.
-Then there’s the real difficulty.
-Something every advertiser and publisher wants to combat: how do you know whether your ad is being seen by an actual person?
+The real difficulty, and something every advertiser and publisher wants to combat, is how do you know whether your ad is being seen by an actual person?

-Ad fraud is when these clicks and impressions come from a bot, rather than a human.
-This is the biggest problem programmatic advertising faces.
-It’s responsible for huge chunks of advertising budget resulting in no real results to show for it.
-Ad fraud is a big business, but the business for preventing it is even larger.
+Ad fraud is when these clicks and impressions are generated by a bot, rather than a human.
+This is the biggest problem programmatic advertising faces, as it can be responsible for huge chunks of advertising budget being eaten up with no real results to show for it.
+Ad fraud is a big business, but the business for preventing it is potentially even larger.

-For over a decade, Google itself has been working on ways to battle bots.
-It’s even started to look at offering “fraud-free” ads, along with a couple of other companies like AppNexus.
-Attempting to detect fraudulent clicks before they appear in your analysis, or eat up your budget.
-It’s a clever system, but it’s not yet perfect.
-There will still be clicks and impressions registered that didn’t involve an actual person.
-But a reduction will take place.
+For over a decade, Google itself has been working on ways to battle these bots, and have started to look at offering “fraud-free” ads, along with a couple of other companies like AppNexus, which will attempt to detect fraudulent clicks before they appear in your analysis, or eat up your budget.
+It’s an extremely clever system, but hasn’t been perfected yet.
+There will still be clicks and impressions registered that didn’t involve an actual person, but the number will be vastly reduced.

-Another way advertisers can combat this is through only publishing their ads on reputable websites.
-Plus, try to use publishers and networks they know and trust.
-For this to work, every party needs to be transparent, but this isn’t beyond the realms of possibility.
+Another way advertisers can combat this is through only publishing their ads on reputable websites, and using publishers and networks they know and trust.
+For this to really work, every party needs to be fully transparent, but this isn’t beyond the realms of possibility.
 These ad placements may cost a little more, but they offer far more value than inventory which is going out to bots.
 Bots don’t buy.

 Another tip is to avoid advertising in countries where the fraud rates are high.
-Follow this advice, and you’ll reduce the chances of losing your hard earned budget to digital demons.
+If you follow all of this advice, you’ll reduce the chances of losing your hard earned budget to your ads being devoured by digital demons.

 Lack of knowledge

 Knowledge, or lack of it, is always a challenge with new tech.
-There’s always a swathe of conflicting opinion pieces, a thousand new acronyms, and specific tech language.
-All of which is very confusing when analysing a new release.
-If you don’t think you understand programmatic advertising though, you’re far from alone.
-Nearly 50% of the people using it don’t think they understand it!
+As soon as something is released, there’s a swathe of conflicting opinion pieces, a thousand new acronyms, and language specific to the tech which you won’t have heard anywhere else in your entire life.
+If you don’t think you fully understand programmatic advertising though, you’re far from alone.
+Nearly 50% of the people using it don’t think they fully understand it!

 The fact that there are so many different platforms only contributes to difficulties around lack of knowledge.
-Approaching each one is like trying to learn a new language.
-This is particularly true if you have no background in programmatic in the first place.
-Each platform will have its own approach, and its own theories on what works best, and you will have to learn each one.
-Just look at the different types of programmatic ad buying!
-There’s every chance that whichever agency you speak to will recommend a different variant, and within that a different approach.
+Approaching each one is essentially trying to learn a new language, particularly if you have no background in programmatic advertising in the first place.
+Each platform will have its own approach, and its own theories as to what works best, and you will have to learn each one individually.
+If you look at the different types of programmatic ad buying, there’s every chance that whichever agency you speak to will recommend a different variant, and within that a different approach.
 For you to make an informed decision, you need to know what each one means, and how it could work for you.

 As the old saying goes, knowledge is power.
 The more you have, the more you can overcome the other challenges around programmatic, like ad fraud, and help to educate others at the same time.
 Then we can all walk off into the sunset together, safe in the knowledge that we’ve done our bit to improve the online display advertising landscape.

-The spend on programmatic advertising is rising, and shows no signs of hitting a plateau any time soon. eMarketer predicts that programmatic ads will account for 83% of all display buys, which is a staggering figure.
+The spend on programmatic advertising is relentlessly rising, and shows no signs of hitting a plateau any time soon.
+It’s been predicted by eMarketer that programmatic ads will account for 83% of all display buys, which is a staggering figure.
 This brings its own issues into the mix though.
-We’ve already discovered that in spite of the sheer amount spent, half of those using it don’t understand it.
+We’ve already discovered that in spite of the sheer amount spent, nearly half of those using it don’t really understand it.
 So how can this huge cross section of marketers guarantee that that their money is buying the best possible inventory?

-Thankfully, most companies are working to ensure that your ad gets shown to the most relevant, interested audience.
-Even with so much bad or incompatible inventory out there!
+Thankfully, as much bad or incompatible inventory there is out there, most companies are working to ensure that your ad gets shown to the most relevant, interested audience.
 After all, it’s as beneficial for the DSP (Demand Side Platform) for your campaigns to be a success, as then you buy more from them, and recommend them to peers.

 There are things you can do as the marketer, too.
-You can choose to go direct, and ensure you know exactly where your ads going to go.
-Or you can work only with trusted ad networks.
-Do this and you know the inventory is high quality.
-Plus, they have great programmatic functionality which ensures ads placed in the most relevant places.
-Ensuring your brand keeps its desired reputation, only appearing on sites you want to associated with it.
+Firstly, you can choose to go direct, and ensure you know exactly where your ads going to go.
+Or you can work only with trusted ad networks, where you know all of the inventory is high quality, and that they have great programmatic functionality which ensures your ads are shown in the most relevant places.
+This ensures that your brand keeps the desired reputation, by only appearing on sites you want to be associated with.